NEW YORK » Tiny Allegiant Air is expanding its service again, this time with a focus on the East Coast.

 The Las Vegas-based airline announced Tuesday that it is adding service to 10 new airports, including two on the far edges of the New York metropolitan area.
-It is also adding flights to Portsmouth, N.H., about an hour north of Boston.
+It is also adding flights to Portsmouth, N.H.

-Those markets represent a slight departure for the leisure-focused airline, which mostly flies from small, underserved cities to sunny vacation destinations.
+Those markets represent a slight departure for the leisure-focused airline, which mostly flies from small, underserved cities to sunny vacation destinations, including Hawaii.
 Allegiant will now serve 99 airports across the country, two more than Southwest Airlines, the largest domestic carrier.
-However, Allegiant generally only flies twice a week to most cities while Southwest has multiple daily flights.
+However, Allegiant generally only flies twice a week to most cities, while Southwest has multiple daily flights.

 Most of the new flights will head to Florida.